johnpuddephatt/leedscommunityhomes/_pages/homes.md

 We’ll rent out nine of our first sixteen homes, and sell seven.
 All the homes will be permanently affordable – with the rental homes being rented at a “social rent”, whilst the homes we sell will be available at around 2/3 of full market value.
 As a [Community Land Trust](http://www.communitylandtrusts.org.uk/what-is-a-clt) we will ensure that all the homes will be permanently affordable.

 We expect our first homes to be available during 2019.
-For more information, see our [LCH Share Offer Final.pdf](/uploads/2019/02/01/LCH Share Offer Final.pdf "LCH Share Offer Final.pdf").
+For more information, see our [Share Offer Prospectus](/uploads/2019/02/01/LCH Share Offer Final.pdf "LCH Share Offer Final.pdf").

 ## Future projects